thifranc/docs.wiki.raw/User-Guide:-Wiki.js.md

 <BR CLEAR=”right” />
 <BR CLEAR=”right” />

 To create a new standalone page, just click on the 'Page plus' sign at the top right corner.
+Please note that the 'Settings' wheel only appears if you are an admin.

 <img src="https://github.com/liquidinvestigations/docs-img/blob/main/LiquidScreenshots/wikijs2.png" width=200 align=center>

 <BR CLEAR=”right” />
 <BR CLEAR=”right” />

 Type the new path name and click select.
+Paths are also referred to as 'Breadcrumbs'.
 <BR CLEAR=”right” />
 <BR CLEAR=”right” />
 <img src="https://github.com/liquidinvestigations/docs-img/blob/main/LiquidScreenshots/wikijs3.png" width=600 align=center>
 <BR CLEAR=”right” />
 <BR CLEAR=”right” />

+Wiki.js offers various editors depending on the type of content you want to write.
 You will be prompted to select an editor.
-Make sure you choose the 'Visual Editor' for rich text capabilities.
+Make sure you choose the **'Visual Editor'** for rich text capabilities.
+Developers will usually go with the **'Markdown'** editor.

 <BR CLEAR=”right” />
 <BR CLEAR=”right” />